 What is Patellar Tendonitis?

 Patellar tendonitis is defined as inflammation in and around the patellar tendon.
-Tendonitis usually results from microscopic tearing in a tendon over time, from repetetive or explosive movements (like jumping).
-Though it is more rare, patellar tendonitis can also occur from a single, traumatic event.
+Tendonitis usually results from microscopic tearing in a tendon over time, from repetitive or explosive movements (like jumping).
+Though it is rarer, patellar tendonitis can also occur from a single, traumatic event.

 Symptoms of Tendonitis

 The most common symptom of tendonitis is pain, especially with palpation over the injured area.
 In the case of patellar tendonitis, the pain is usually noted just below the kneecap, and it increases with activity, especially running and jumping.
 Depending on the severity, one may also have swelling over the injured area.

 The first step in the treatment process is rest…which is precisely what was recommended for Dez.
 Rest allows the body to heal without continuing to tear down the injured tissues with further activity.
 While you don’t have to avoid all activity, make sure to avoid the specific activities that caused the injury in the first place.
 The rest phase is also usually accompanied by a round of anti-inflammatories prescribed by your physician, which helps reduce the inflammation in the tendon.

 - Ice is another excellent treatment for tendonitis in its initial stages (during the first 24-48 hours after you start having pain).
 Ice is also used to decrease inflammation in the injured tendon and should be administered for 20 minutes at a time, with at least an hour break before the next application.